EtoDemerzel0427/Misc-Notes/README.md

 # Misc-Notes

+This repository contains a bunch of notes I took for different purposes, and I save them here for future references.

 ## CPSC Notes

 Notes for Yale University CPSC 223 (2018 Fall).
 The whole lecture notes can be found [here](http://cs.yale.edu/homes/aspnes/classes/223/notes.html).